oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

 ## Changes approved but not yet applied to the schema.

+- [Issue #240](https://github.com/oasis-tcs/sarif-spec/issues/240): "Consider removing type inconsistency with message property in exception object"

+    In the `exception` object:

+    - Change the type of the `message` property from `string` to `message`.

 - [Issue #243](https://github.com/oasis-tcs/sarif-spec/issues/243): "Consider making file.hashes a dictionary" and [Issue #251](https://github.com/oasis-tcs/sarif-spec/issues/251): "We don't need a hash object"

     Remove the `hash` object.